-We reached the 14 bed Balloon hut around 5.20 pm.
+We reached the 14-bed Balloon hut around 5.20 pm.
 A family and another couple were already there, and we were delighted to see they had a roaring fire going.
-We immediately got stuck into making dinner, and accompanied it with hot mulled wine – what a treat!! and the perfect way to end a magnifient day’s tramping.
+We immediately got stuck into making dinner, and accompanied it with hot mulled wine – what a treat!! and the perfect way to end a magnificent day’s tramping.

 Balloon hut to Dry Rock Shelter

 We woke at a reasonable time in the morning and enjoyed a leisurely breakfast.
 It had been a freezing cold night and everything was frozen, including the water in the pipes outside.
 One of the lads had to break the ice in the tank to enable us all to have our morning cuppas.

 Everyone else left the hut before us, so we swept, tidied and left just after 10 am.
 We headed into a crisp Winter wonderland.
 There was a stiff breeze blowing as we walked the 4Kms back to Salisbury Lodge.
 When we arrived there were a couple of Kea (alpine parrots) hopping around, picking at everything with their sharp beaks.
 We guarded our packs and hung around to watch them.